The Talk Now is a program designed by parents for parents to help toddlers who struggling to meet critical speech

 Where does the Talk Now program come from?

 This program is the creation of Rebecca’s parents.
 When Rebecca was a toddler, she had experienced fluid buildup in her ear that left her with a hearing deficit until it was treated.
 Because of that hearing deficit, she missed many speech milestones during her toddlerhood—which is how her parents caught this problem in the first place.

-After studying with speech pathologists and self-educating through books and blogs—as well as their own personal experience—Rebecca’s parents crafted the Talk Now program to help toddlers who, like Rebecca, are behind on the speech milestones.
+After studying with speech pathologists and self-educating through books and blogs—as well as their own personal experience—Rebecca’s parents crafted this program to help toddlers who, like Rebecca, are behind on the speech milestones.

 Does it really work?